-Florida has a four-year statute of limitations that generally applies to premises liability matters.
-This means you’ll have a four-year window to file a lawsuit after the date of your accident.
+Florida has a two-year statute of limitations that generally applies to premises liability matters.
+This means you’ll have a two-year window to file a lawsuit after the date of your accident.

 There are some limited exceptions, like cases involving government agencies or children.
 Keep in mind, these exceptions could give you more or less time to act.

 If you miss the deadline for your claim, you lose the right to recover compensation.
-You can keep that from happening by speaking with an experienced Port St. Lucie premises liability attorney at Kibbey Wagner, PLLC immediately after you get hurt.
+You can keep that from happening by speaking with an experienced Port St. Lucie premises liability attorney at KW Stuart Personal Injury & Car Accident Lawyers immediately after you get hurt.
 We can jump into action and work to safeguard your ability to secure a monetary award.

 Schedule a Free Consultation With an Experienced Port St. Lucie Premises Liability Lawyer

 You may be entitled to compensation if you or a loved one has suffered injuries as a lawful guest on someone else’s property in Port St. Lucie, Florida.
-The experienced Port St. Lucie premises liability lawyers at Kibbey Wagner, PLLC are here to help you fight to maximize your financial recovery.
+The experienced Port St. Lucie premises liability lawyers at KW Stuart Personal Injury & Car Accident Lawyers are here to help you fight to maximize your financial recovery.